Where Are They Now? The Ongoing Impact of Mentoring Relationships

 Following Ice Ball, Kirida enrolled at Texas A&M University.
 She later suspended her studies in College Station and returned to Austin to pursue a Computer Support Specialist Associates Degree and IT Certification at Austin Community College, funded in part through a BBBS Promising Futures Scholarship award.
 She is currently working full-time from home in the IT support field.

-“My current plans are to finish my Associates degree by this December.
-I only have two classes left” says Kirida.
+“My current plans are to finish my Associates degree.
+I only have two classes left,” says Kirida.
 “Then I’m going back to Texas A&M to finish pursuing my degree in engineering.”

 In addition to making progress toward her education and career goals, she’s also prioritizing her physical and emotional well-being and focusing on maintaining a healthy lifestyle.